itairaz1/israeli-bank-firefly-importer/README.md

 ### Prerequisite
 1. [Firefly iii](https://www.firefly-iii.org/) is required in order to import data into - [getting started](https://github.com/firefly-iii/firefly-iii#getting-started).
 2. Your accounts are [currently supported](#supported-accounts).

 ### Steps (Quick start)
 1. Run `npm install -g israeli-bank-firefly-importer`
-2. Create API Token in firefly iii By going into
+2. Create API Token in firefly iii by -
-   1. Firefly iii user interface
+   1. Go to your hosted Firefly iii user interface.
-   2. Click on 'Options' on the left
+   2. Click on 'Options' on the left.
-   3. Click on 'Profile' in the sub menu
+   3. Click on 'Profile' in the sub menu.
-   4. Click on 'OAuth' tab
+   4. Click on 'OAuth' tab.
-   5. Under 'Personal Access Tokens' click on 'Create new token'
+   5. Under 'Personal Access Tokens' click on 'Create new token'.
-   6. Give a name and click create
+   6. Give a name and click create.
-   7. Keep the token for later stage
+   7. Keep the token for later stage.
 3. Config: TODO (Currently, please check example).
-4. Start by running `israeli-bank-firefly-importer` in your terminal
+4. Start by running `israeli-bank-firefly-importer` in your terminal.

 ## Schedule
 If you want to let `israeli-bank-firefly-importer` running recurrently, you can set [cron expression](https://crontab.guru/) in `CRON` environment variable